remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 Collaboration

-remio: Personal knowledge base, individual-focused
+remio: Personal context agent, individual-focused

 NotebookLM: Notebooks can be shared with collaborators